Adapting Pre-trained Language Models to Vision-Language Tasks via Dynamic Visual Prompting: Experiments

-Meanwhile, to obtain further insight into KAB-APP, we also visualize its search process in Fig. \ref{fig5}.
-Fig. \ref{fig5}(a-c) illustrates the probability variations of the search layers.
+To obtain further insight into KAB-APP, we also visualize its search process in Fig. \ref{fig5}, which illustrates the probability variations of the search layers.
 We can observe that as KAB-APP updates the preference of each layer, the probabilities of the optimal insertion gradually increase.
-In the initial stage, the preferences of possible placements are parallel and the optimal insertion layer stands out at the 0.8, 0.5 and 0.15 hours of VQA, GQA and SNLI-VE, respectively.
-In KAB-APP, all corresponding cross-modal attention layers and the language model are trained to adapt current VL task at the beginning.
-And then the well-performing insertion layer is given higher preference in policy selection.
-In this case, the search enters a positive loop.
+In the initial stage, the preferences of possible placements are similar.
+After a very short period, the optimal insertion layer stands out.
 Overall, these search processes suggest that KAB-APP can quickly converge to the optimal placement of DVP on different PLMs for different VL tasks, of which expenditure is much cheaper than the manual search.